naru200/naru200/README.md

 👋  Hi, I'm Jinsu Bae, a **Software Engineer**

 I am a software engineer with around five years of work experience.
-I primarily work on front-end engineering using React and Next.js, and I also possess practical experience and expertise in server-side engineering with Node.js and Golang, as well as building and maintaining infrastructure and operations utilizing AWS.
+I primarily work on front-end engineering using React and Next.js, and I also possess practical experience and expertise in server-side engineering with Node.js, as well as building and maintaining infrastructure and operations utilizing AWS.

 ## About me
 - Currently working as a freelancer on several projects.